-- 1. [OPTION 1: Educational Purposes Only] All use of the District's electronic network must be either in support of education or research and in furtherance of the District's stated educational goals; or for a legitimate school business purpose.
+[OPTION 1: Educational Purposes Only] All use of the School's electronic network must be either in support of education or research and in furtherance of the School's stated educational goals; or for a legitimate school business purpose.
 Use is a privilege, not a right.
-Students have no expectation of privacy in any materials that are stored, transmitted, or received via the District's electronic network or District computers.
-The District reserves the right to access, monitor, inspect, copy, review, and store, at any time and without prior notice, any and all usage of the computer network and internet access and any and all information transmitted or received in connection with such usage, including email and instant messages. - [OPTION 2: Primarily for Educational Purposes] The District provides students with an electronic network to support education and research and for the conduct of school business.
-Student personal use of computers that is consistent with the District's educational mission may be permitted during class when authorized by a student's teacher or appropriate administrator.
-Personal use of District computers and networks outside of class is permissible, but must comply with District policy.
+Students have no expectation of privacy in any materials that are stored, transmitted, or received via the School's electronic network or School computers.
+The School reserves the right to access, monitor, inspect, copy, review, and store, at any time and without prior notice, any and all usage of the computer network and internet access and any and all information transmitted or received in connection with such usage, including email and instant messages.

+[OPTION 2: Primarily for Educational Purposes] The School provides students with an electronic network to support education and research and for the conduct of school business.
+Student personal use of computers that is consistent with the School's educational mission may be permitted during class when authorized by a student's teacher or appropriate administrator.
+Personal use of School computers and networks outside of class is permissible, but must comply with School policy.
 Use is a privilege, not a right.
-Students have no expectation of privacy in any materials that are stored, transmitted, or received via the District's electronic network or District computers.
-The District reserves the right to access, monitor, inspect, copy, review, and store, at any time and without prior notice, any and all usage of the computer network and internet access and any and all information transmitted or received in connection with such usage, including email and instant messages. - Privileges: The use of the District's electronic networks is a privilege, not a right, and Inappropriate use of the District's electronic networks may result in cancellation of those privileges.
-The system administrator (AND/OR building principal AND/OR Internet Safety Coordinator) will make all decisions regarding whether or not a user has violated these procedures, and may deny, revoke, or suspend access at any time.
-An appeal of such decisions may be made to the Superintendent within seven days.
+Students have no expectation of privacy in any materials that are stored, transmitted, or received via the School's electronic network or School computers.
+The School reserves the right to access, monitor, inspect, copy, review, and store, at any time and without prior notice, any and all usage of the computer network and internet access and any and all information transmitted or received in connection with such usage, including email and instant messages.

+- 1. Privileges: The use of the School's electronic networks is a privilege, not a right, and inappropriate use of the School's electronic networks may result in cancellation of those privileges.
+The [system administrator OR the Internet Safety Coordinator OR the building principal] will make all decisions regarding whether or not a user has violated these procedures, and may deny, revoke, or suspend access at any time.
+An appeal of such decisions may be made to the Executive Director within seven days.
 His or her decision is final. - 2.
 Unacceptable Uses: The user is responsible for his or her actions and activities involving the network.
 Some examples of unacceptable uses are the following: